CaitlinSchaef/CaitlinSchaef.github.io/index.md

 #### Most of all, I love traveling and experiencing new cultures (and learning their languages).

-### Please enjoy a few pictures from the two countries I visited last year in 2023, Scotland and Japan:
+### Please enjoy a few pictures from the two countries I visited last year in 2023, Scotland and Japan (including one picture of Mount Fuji on a clear day!):
 ![Scotland](docs/assets/css/DAB11812-53C9-4AFB-B670-DD01B69FC601.jpeg)
 ![Japan](docs/assets/css/IMG_7921.jpeg)
 ![Scotland again](docs/assets/css/IMG_6625.jpeg)